Courseiva

 • D.No, because the Deny statement blocks all IAM actions in us-east-1.

-Why D: Option C is correct.
-The Deny statement applies to all IAM actions in us-east-1, which overrides the Allow for CreateUser.
+Why D: The Deny statement blocks all IAM actions in us-east-1, which overrides the Allow for CreateUser.
 Since the Deny is explicit, it blocks the action even though there is an Allow.
 The request fails.

 This SCS-C02 practice question is part of Courseiva's free Amazon Web Services certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the SCS-C02 exam.